 1. Grants to community not-for-profit organizations ("beneficiaries")

-Each year, the Outreach Committee issues a Request for Proposals throughout Fairfield County and then carefully selects 4-8 non-profit organizations that will receive supporting funds from our efforts.
+Each year, the Outreach and Social Action Committee issues a Request for Proposals throughout Fairfield County and then carefully selects 4-8 non-profit organizations that will receive supporting funds from our efforts.
 One of the beneficiaries every year is the UCC (United Church of Christ), which disburses funds internationally on our behalf for the church's wider mission.

 A highlight of our beneficiaries include: